 The problem with carpet

 See, carpet is made from fibers.
-And carpet is installed over padding which is made up of – you guessed it – more fibers.
+And the carpet is installed over padding which is made up of – you guessed it – more fibers.

 Fibers grab onto everything and hold tight.
 It’s really hard to get anything loose from fibers.